Targeted therapy for vulvar cancer

 Targeted therapy uses drugs to target specific molecules (such as proteins) on cancer cells or inside them.
 These molecules help send signals that tell cells to grow or divide.
 By targeting these molecules, the drugs stop the growth and spread of cancer cells and limit harm to normal cells.
 Targeted therapy may also be called molecular targeted therapy.

-Some people with vulvar cancer have targeted therapy.
+Targeted therapy is sometimes used to treat vulvar cancer.
 If you have targeted therapy, your healthcare team will use what they know about the cancer and about your health to plan the drugs, doses and schedules.

 Types of targeted therapy